rocknwa/Lisk/liskDay1.md

 ### Blockchain and Ethereum Explained for Web2 Developers

-#### Blockchain Basics:
+### Blockchain Basics

-A blockchain is a decentralized and immutable digital ledger.
-Unlike traditional databases used in Web2, where data is controlled by a central authority, blockchain data is distributed across multiple nodes (computers) in a network.
-Each transaction is recorded in blocks, which are cryptographically linked, forming a chain.
-This structure ensures transparency, security, and resistance to tampering.
+A **blockchain** is a decentralized and immutable digital ledger.
+Unlike traditional databases in Web2, where data is controlled by a central authority, blockchain data is distributed across multiple nodes (computers) in a network.
+This ensures transparency, security, and resistance to tampering.

-In practical terms, blockchain serves as a secure database that allows trustless interactions between participants.
-Developers can compare it to using Git: once a commit is made (a transaction), it becomes a permanent part of the history, visible to all participants.
+At its core, blockchain can be thought of as a secure, trustless database, enabling interactions without requiring intermediaries.
+Developers often compare it to Git: once a commit (transaction) is made, it becomes a permanent, visible part of history, accessible to all participants.

+### What is a Blockchain?

+A blockchain is a public database that is updated and shared across many computers in a network.
+It consists of two key components:

+- **Block:** Data and state are stored in sequential groups called "blocks."
+For example, if you send ETH to someone, the transaction data is added to a block before it is considered successful.
+- **Chain:** Each block cryptographically references its parent block, creating a secure chain.
+This design ensures that the data in a block cannot change without altering all subsequent blocks, which would require consensus from the entire network.

+### How Does It Work?

+Every computer in the network, known as a **node**, holds a copy of the blockchain and must agree on the validity of each new block.
+This distributed agreement is achieved through a **consensus mechanism**, ensuring that everyone interacting with the blockchain operates from the same, unalterable dataset.

-#### Ethereum Overview:
+### Ethereum Overview

-Ethereum builds upon blockchain technology by introducing **smart contracts**—self-executing programs stored on the blockchain.
-These contracts run on the Ethereum Virtual Machine (EVM), a decentralized computational environment.
-Smart contracts allow you to build decentralized applications (DApps), which can automate agreements and manage digital assets without intermediaries.
+Ethereum expands blockchain technology by introducing **smart contracts**—self-executing programs stored and executed on the blockchain.
+These contracts run within the **Ethereum Virtual Machine (EVM)**, a decentralized computational environment.
+By enabling smart contracts, Ethereum facilitates the creation of decentralized applications (DApps), which automate agreements and manage digital assets without intermediaries.

-For example, in a Web3 version of Twitter, instead of a centralized server, data (like posts) is stored on-chain.
-Users interact with a smart contract to publish content, ensuring censorship resistance and decentralization.
+For example, in a Web3 version of Twitter, instead of using a centralized server, data (such as posts) is stored on-chain.
+Users interact with a smart contract to publish content, ensuring decentralization and censorship resistance.

+### What is Ethereum?

+Ethereum is often described as a blockchain with a built-in computer.
+It serves as a foundation for building decentralized applications, organizations, and systems in a **permissionless** and **censorship-resistant** manner.

+- **The Ethereum Virtual Machine (EVM):**
+  In the Ethereum ecosystem, the EVM acts as a single, canonical computer whose state is agreed upon by all participants (nodes) in the network.
+Each Ethereum node maintains a copy of the EVM's state.
+  - Any participant can broadcast a request to perform arbitrary computations on this computer.
+  - When a request is made (a transaction), other nodes verify, validate, and execute it.
+This execution triggers a state change in the EVM, which is then committed and propagated across the network.

+- **Transactions and State:**
+  Requests for computations are called **transaction requests**, and the outcomes are recorded in the blockchain.
+The blockchain maintains both the complete history of all transactions and the current state of the EVM, agreed upon by all nodes.

+### Security and Integrity

+Ethereum employs robust cryptographic mechanisms to ensure:
+- **Immutability:** Once transactions are validated and added to the blockchain, they cannot be tampered with.
+- **Authorization:** Transactions require proper signatures to execute, ensuring that only the rightful account owner (e.g., Alice) can initiate actions involving their digital assets.

+This combination of decentralized computation, immutable records, and secure execution enables Ethereum to power a wide range of decentralized applications and systems.

 #### Differences from Web2 Development:
 1. **Data Storage**: Web2 applications typically use centralized databases (e.g., MySQL, MongoDB).
 In Ethereum, data is stored across a decentralized blockchain.